How Stress Affects your Weight

 If you have ever felt the frustration of not being able to lose weight EVEN when you count calories, workout and do all the things then you need to read this article because you know what? – It’s not all your fault and you are not broken.

-There is this thing called stress and it could be making you fat.
+There is this thing called stress and it could be making you gain weight.

 What is stress?